KarrLab/obj_tables/docs/migration.rst

 By default, it creates a *Schema changes* template in the schema repo that contains the current directory.
 To use another schema repo, specify a directory in it with the :obj:`--schema_repo_dir` option.

-By default, the *Schema changes* template created references the most recent commit in the schema repo.
+By default, the *Schema changes* template created identifies the most recent commit in the schema repo as a sentinel commit.
-To have the *Schema changes* file reference another commit, provide its hash with the :obj:`--commit` option.
+To have the *Schema changes* file identify another commit as the sentinel, provide its hash with the :obj:`--commit` option.
-This makes it easy to add a schema changes file that references a commit after making other commits downstream from the referenced commit.
+This makes it easy to add a schema changes file that identifies an older commit as a sentinel commit, after making other commits downstream from the sentinel.

 :obj:`make-changes-template` initializes :obj:`commit_hash` in the template as the sentinel commit's hash.